Skip to content

 Zapier will then automatically pull in the column headings you added to your sheet.

 What's left now is to map our columns with the data from Facebook Lead Ads.
-To add the data from your previous Facebook Lead Ads step, simply click in a field and select the data you'd like to use from the Insert Data dropdown.
+To add the data from your previous Facebook Lead Ads step, simply click the + icon in a field and select the data you'd like to use from the list of options.

 For our example, we'll add Full Name to the Full Name field and Raw Email or Email data to the Email field.
 Your mapping will depend on your landing page, but Zapier shows the data preview from the test, so it's quite easy to match the fields that you want.